Announcing: the Foxglove SDK

 • Serialization and deserialization of Foxglove schemas, when users don't care about having control over that.

 Where it makes sense, we auto-generate parts of the SDK, including schemas and type-safe channels.
-This allows us to support the full range of schemas that the app supports, but also be flexible with how the interfaces are presented in each language.
+This allows us to support the full range of schemas that the app supports, while also being flexible with how the interfaces are presented in each language.

 Join us on this journey.

-The Foxglove SDK represents a leap forward in simplifying how you interact with your systems.
-We invite you to dive in, try it out, and send us feedback.
-Your input will shape the future of how the robotics world logs, visualizes, and scales.
+The Foxglove SDK represents a leap forward in simplifying your interaction with robotics systems.
+Dive in, try it out, and send us feedback!

 Get Started with the Foxglove SDK